pantrypoints/sp/content/en/research/countries/china/xi/chapter-15b.md

 Comprehensively strengthen the party's leadership.
-The Party Central Committee with Comrade Xi Jinping as the core clearly emphasizes that the Party, government, military, and civilian studies, the Party is the leader of everything, and emphasizes that the Communist Party of China is the strong leadership core and the highest political leading force for the cause of socialism with Chinese characteristics.
+The Party Central Committee with Comrade Xi Jinping as the core clearly emphasizes that the Party, government, military, and civilian studies, the Party is the leader of everything, and emphasizes that the CCP is the strong leadership core and the highest political leading force for the cause of socialism with Chinese characteristics.
 Through strict political discipline and political rules of the Party and the implementation of the political responsibility of administering the Party at all levels, the political